dirien/stop-building-portals-start-building-conversations/slides/slides.md

 # Recap: From Destination to Delivery

 <p class="!text-[1.3rem] !leading-relaxed !mt-2 !mb-5 opacity-80 !max-w-[92%] italic">
-Portals are destinations.
-Conversations are interfaces that come to you.
+Portals - places you go to. &nbsp;&nbsp; Conversations - the portal comes to you.
 </p>

 ::left::